 Medical Home is an important concept for all children, but especially children with complex conditions who often see a wide variety of specialists.

 The American Academy of Neurology's fact sheet on ASD screening and diagnosis details the various types of tests that may be ordered for the child suspected of having ASD.

 Getting an ASD diagnosis for an adult is not easy.
 Autism-Help has developed a Fact Sheet on Diagnosis of ASD in Adults that may be helpful

 Videos and Training

 The Centers for Disease Control has developed an extensive online learning module, Autism Case Training (ACT), which provides several types of continuing education credits.
-This introductory course was developed for health care providers to help them identify autism spectrum disorders, assist a family through the diagnostic process, and care for patients with ASD.
 Participants will gain knowledge and skills to improve early identification of children with ASD and ensure timely and appropriate care.

-The National Autism Professional Development Center on ASD (NAPDC) has developed a module on Early Identification of ASD.
-This module addresses the importance of early identification, including the benefits and challenges to families, communities, and society.
+The National Autism Professional Development Center on ASD (NAPDC) has developed a module on Early Identification of ASD that addresses the importance of early identification, including the benefits and challenges to families, communities, and society.